Trie, Digital Tree, Prefix Tree Basics and Visualization

 LinkedHashMap

 is an enhancement of the standard hash table using a doubly linked list structure.
-It inherits the operational complexity of hash tables and allows all keys in the hash table to maintain the "insertion order".LinkedHashSet
+It inherits the operation complexity of a hash table and can maintain all keys in "insertion order."
+TheLinkedHashSet

 .Array Hash Map